ARTHRITIS OF THE HAND

 Medications

-Commonly used medications for arthritis include:
+Commonly used medications for arthritis of the hand include:

-• NSAIDs.
+- NSAIDs.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve pain and reduce inflammation.
 Examples include ibuprofen and naproxen sodium.

-• Counterirritants.
+- Counterirritants.
 Rubbing ointments that contain menthol or capsaicin on the arthritic joint may sooth the transmission of pain signals from the joint itself.

-• Steroids.
+- Steroids.
 Corticosteroid medications, such as prednisone, reduce inflammation and pain and slow joint damage.
 Physicians can also inject Corticosteroids directly into the painful joint.
 These treatments can offer extreme pain relief, albeit only temporarily.

-• Disease-modifying antirheumatic drugs (DMARDs).
+- Disease-modifying antirheumatic drugs (DMARDs).
 As Rheumatoid Arthritis results from an auto-immune issue, these drugs will slow the progression of rheumatoid arthritis, possibly saving the joints and tissues from permanent damage.

 Therapy